compusolve-rsa/TestingGrounds/README.md

 Now we have C++ class of Character with fire function, calling Fire function of Gun C++ class

 ### TG 45.
 Redoing Architecture of calling Fire function.
-Earlier fire function called fron animation event.
+Earlier fire function called from animation event.
 Now fire function called from method in C++ Character class.
 Now our Guards can do rapid, very rapid firing!

 ### TG 46.
 Our Guards now make Burst firing 3 bullets in rapid random time sequence.